QilongZhang/srswiki/HTTPApi.md

     "code": 0,
     "urls": {
-        "version": "the version of SRS",
+        "versions": "the version of SRS",
         "authors": "the primary authors and contributors"
     }